twineworks/tweakflow/site/content/reference.md

 ##### Predicate patterns

-Predicate patterns are syntactically identical to value patterns, as they are merely a special case of the match expression evaluating to a function.
+Predicate patterns are syntactically identical to value patterns, since they are merely a special case of the match expression evaluating to a function.

 ```text
 matchPattern